n-kly/music-AST-visualizer/README.md

 ## Overview

-This project is a comprehensive audio embeddings visualizer designed to analyze and visualize the embedding space of songs.
-The system processes raw audio waveforms into mel spectrograms, feeds the data into a custom transformer encoder model, and visualizes the embeddings using PCA and k-means clustering.
-The data is scraped from YouTube, with metadata and previews provided by Spotify.
-The visualizations are created using Dash and Plotly, offering an interactive and insightful way to explore the audio embedding space.
+This project is a data visualization tool for music embeddings that lets you explore the relationships between different songs, artists, and genres.
+It converts raw audio files into deep audio embeddings and then visualizes these embeddings to show how similar or different the songs are from each other.

+We source our visualisation data by scraping songs from YouTube music and fetching metadata and preview links from Spotify; the raw audio from this is first preprocessed to extract audio features by converting the waveforms into mel spectrograms, which are a type of visual representation of sound.
+Traditional computer vision techniques can now be applied here to learn patterns and representations of the audio by passing the mel spectrograms into a pre-trained audio transformer encoder model such as [AST](https://arxiv.org/abs/2007.14062).
+The dimensionality of these embeddings can then be reduced from 768 to 2 by using principal component analysis to map the embeddings into a 2D space, at which point a k-means clustering algorithm is used to identify groups of similar sounds.

+However, we found that there were few pre-trained available models that were specialized for musical embeddings, so we decided to take a shot at making our own.
+We created a simple 2.4M parameter audio spectrogram transformer taking inspiration from state-of-the-art architectures trained on ~200 hours of music from this [dataset](https://huggingface.co/datasets/lewtun/music_genres).
+For this small a model, the performance for this task was remarkable, being able to identify general audio patterns to differentiate between most music types and genres; however, due to limitations in our dataset size/ quality and limited compute, the model has a lot of room for improvement.

 ## Model Overview

 ### Preprocessing

 The audio preprocessing pipeline is a crucial part of this project.
-It converts raw waveforms into mel spectrograms, breaks them into chunks, and further divides them into patches.
+It converts raw waveforms into mel spectrograms, breaks them into chunks, and divides them further into patches.

-- **Waveform to Mel Spectrogram**: Converts audio signals into 128 mel spectrogram features.
+- **Waveform to Mel Spectrogram**: Converts audio signals into 128 Mel Spectrogram features [Understanding the Mel Spectrogram](https://medium.com/analytics-vidhya/understanding-the-mel-spectrogram-fca2afa2ce53).
-- **Chunking**: Divides the spectrogram into overlapping chunks of 1024 frames each.
+- **Chunking**: Divides the spectrogram into overlapping chunks of 1024 frames each; each chunk is treated as a separate audio file for inference, these chunks are mean pooled.
-- **Patching**: Splits each chunk into overlapping 32x32 patches.
+- **Patching**: Splits each chunk into overlapping 32x32 patches; each patch is treated as a "token" for the transformer

 Here's an overview of the `AudioFeatureExtractor` class methods: